MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M03_L03_Managed_Identity_for_Projects_and_Pipelines.md

    ![Screenshot of the pipeline logs using the Managed Identity.](media/pipeline-logs-managed-identity.png)

-   > [!NOTE]
-   > After the pipeline finishes, you can use the Azure portal to verify the state of the App Service web app resources.
+   > **Note**: After the pipeline finishes, you can use the Azure portal to verify the state of the App Service web app resources.

 ### Exercise 3: Perform cleanup of Azure and Azure DevOps resources